On Ensuring A Texas Conservation Legacy

 Within the past year, DRC has been busy supporting new legislation and preparing for additional steps to mitigate the negative impacts wind energy development can have when inappropriately sited and underregulated.
 The goal is not to thwart renewable energy initiatives entirely but to ensure they truly do support environmental sustainability as well as the local communities who rely on the persistence of the land's natural resources to thrive.

-Stay tuned for Part 3 at the end of April, when we will share an update on events from July 2024 onwards and the current outlook on this initiative.
+Stay tuned for Part 3, when we will share an update on events from July 2024 onwards and the current outlook on this initiative.

 An Introduction to Don't Blow It, Texas